by Susan Flantzer

 - Infanta Maria of Castile and Leon (born and died 1235)

 13-year old Eleanor married 15-year old Edward of Westminster, the future King Edward I of England and the son of King Henry III of England and Eleanor of Provence on November 1, 1254, at the Abbey of Santa María la Real de Las Huelgas in the Kingdom of Castile, now in Spain.
 Edward and Eleanor had a loving marriage and were inseparable throughout their married life.
-Edward is one of the few English kings of the time period to apparently be faithful to his wife.
-Eleanor accompanied her husband on Crusade and on other military campaigns.
+Edward is one of the few English kings of the time to be faithful to his wife.
+Eleanor accompanied her husband on Crusade and other military campaigns.
 In 1272, Edward succeeded his father King Henry III.
-Edward and Eleanor were crowned in Westminster Abbey on August 19, 1274, the first king and queen to take part in a coronation together since the Norman Conquest.
+Edward and Eleanor were crowned in Westminster Abbey on August 19, 1274, the first king and queen to participate in a coronation together since the Norman Conquest.
 The couple had 14-16 children, but only six survived childhood.

 - Daughter (stillborn in May 1255)